 Neri Ume: How to Make Mild Tasty Umeboshi Plum Paste

-Additionally, many Japanese home cooks like to place a piece of Umeboshi plum at the center of the rice packed in the bento box as well as putting the Ume plum inside Onigiri rice balls.
+Additionally, many Japanese home cooks like to place a piece of Umeboshi at the center of rice packed in the bento box or put it inside Onigiri.

 As you may already know, Umeboshi is a traditional Japanese food with more than 2,000 years of history originating from China.

-The method is familiar to many Japanese and I think it is worth a try if you don’t like or can’t eat the pickled Ume plums.
+The method is familiar to many Japanese, and I think it is worth trying if you don’t like or can’t eat the plums.

-The method I want those of you who dislike Umeboshi to know is to make the plum mild and tasty by making it into a paste or puree and adding seasonings,
+The method I want those who dislike Umeboshi to know is to make the plum mild and tasty by making it into a paste or puree and adding seasonings,

 And you will be able to find the mixing ratio you prefer.
 I recommend adding at least one sweet thing (sugar, mirin, or honey).

-Image and Source of Recipe: cookpad.com
+Image and Recipe: cookpad.com

 |Katsuobushi (bonito shavings)

-- Remove seeds from Umeboshi plums
+- Remove seeds from the Umeboshi plums.